The best comedy audiobooks: fantastic funny stories to listen to

 And with some great offers currently available from Audible, there’s never been a better time to swap a hardback for a Stephen Fry narrated tale.
 The podcast and audiobook site is currently offering a 30 day free trial to new members, while existing Amazon Prime customers can pick up a 3 month Audible membership for only 99p.
 Now that’s what we call a bargain.

-Without further ado, these are the top ten laugh-out-loud funny audiobooks worth listening to during lockdown.
+Without further ado, these are the top laugh-out-loud funny audiobooks worth listening to wherever you are

 Best comedy audiobooks

 1. Alan Partridge: Nomad - by Alan PartridgeDownload now at Audible

 We wouldn’t dare round up the funniest audiobooks without including Partridge.
 Narrated by the man himself, the audiobook is on another level to the original paperback.
 It follows Patridge’s treacherous journey through Britain as he details the people, sights and places he encounters along the way.
 Combined with witty vignettes about his own life, Alan Partridge: Nomad shows off the best (or should that be worst) of the fictitious broadcaster who has now graced our TVs for almost three decades.

 2. The Hitchhiker’s Guide to the Galaxy - by Douglas AdamsDownload now at Audible

 A much-loved sci-fi classic, and also one of the funniest books ever made, Hitchhiker's Guide is worth your time in any medium.
 But we think there's someting extra delightful about it when it's being beautifully narrated by Stephen Fry.
 Given he did the voiceover for the not-quite-successful (but still kind-of good) movie, he's the perfect choice to read the tale of Arthur Dent and Ford Prefect’s adventures around the universe.

 3. Toast on Toast - by Stephen ToastDownload now at Audible